Artificial Intelligence for SMEs in French-speaking Switzerland: Practical Guide 2026

 Typical ROI Calculation

-For an SME in French-speaking Switzerland with 15 employees and an AI budget of 1,500 CHF/month:
+For an SME in French-speaking Switzerland with 15 employees and an AI budget of custom project scope:

 Estimated Gains: